Editorial Work

 • Documenting a specific trip or experience in the field

-• Contributing photography to an assigned editorial feature
+• Contributing photography to an assigned editorial feature and/or writing original editorial content

 • Developing visual storytelling alongside travel writers or editors